dwfwby/Fast-git/README.md

 1. Open context menu in sublime text (key ALT)
 2. Go "preferences" → "browse packages"
 3. Insert "Fast git" into this folder

+## O.S.
+Tested only Windows 10.
+Not tested on other versions.